 Apple sent us one of the most powerful configurations the iMac 27-inch (2020) comes in, with an nano-texture screen, a 3.6HZ 10-core 10th generation Intel Core i9 processor (with 5GHz turbo boost), 32GB RAM, an AMD Radeon Pro 5700XT GPU with 16GB of GDDR6 memory and 1TB of SSD storage.

-During our time with the new iMac 27-inch, we found that macOS Catalina boots and runs quickly, as you’d expect from a new Apple device, and that SSD with up to 3.4GB/s data transfer speeds is put to good use.
+During our time with the iMac 27-inch, we found that macOS Catalina boots and runs quickly, as you’d expect from an Apple device, and that SSD with up to 3.4GB/s data transfer speeds is put to good use.
+Although with the macOS Monterey now out in the world, expect yours to already come with that upgrade for free.

 We ran multiple apps at once, with web browsers full of tabs open, and the iMac 27-inch (2020) didn’t miss a beat.